moliver4/ClosetApp/README.md

 [OpenWeather API](https://rapidapi.com/community/api/open-weather-map/endpoints)

 ## Project Status
-This was a project for my second module of my bootcamp.
+This project is for the second module of my bootcamp.
 I am still learning CSS styling.
 I hope to be able to continue to build and refine it in the future.
 Please feel free to contribute/provide feedback!

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Thanks for your interest!